byte4RR4Y/nmcli-kodi-addon/README.md

 this AddOn is a network-manager frontend for kodi

-i work with a debian linux and kodi nexus
+i work with a debian based linux(MX) and kodi 19

 it should work with all debian based linux distributions if 'nmcli'-command is availible.